spatie/laravel-sluggable/README.md

 $model->save(); //url stays "my name"
 ```

-If you don't want to create the slug when the model is initially created you can set use the doNotGenerateSlugOnCreate() flag the slug options.
+If you don't want to create the slug when the model is initially created you can set use the `doNotGenerateSlugsOnCreate() function.

 ```php
 public function getSlugOptions() : SlugOptions